Diploma of Mental Health

 These clearances must be obtained before starting your workplace placement.
 Costs are not included in the course fee.

-National Police Check ($45–$65)
+National Police Check ($25–$65)

-NDIS Worker Screening (if required for placement)
+NDIS Worker Screening Check (if placement involves NDIS participants)

-First Aid HLTAID011 ($120–$180)
+First Aid HLTAID011 ($100–$200)

-Working with Children Check (varies by state)
+Working with Children / Vulnerable People Check (varies by state/territory)

 Entry Requirements